 Best practices for performing the setup

-The same consideration applies in the other direction, from JIRA to Zendesk.
-The integration creates a free admin user called Zendesk for JIRA that can be ideal for this purpose (JIRA Cloud only).
-You can also set yourself up as a JIRA administrator called JIRA Dev or JIRA Product for performing the setup.
+The integration creates a free admin user called Zendesk for JIRA that can be ideal for use by this integration (JIRA Cloud only).
 You can change the avatar of the user on the Profile page, as you would with any other user.

 JIRA Service Cloud